arman-ali-dev/fullstack-java-mastry/phase-2-dsa/dsa-question-list.md

 7. Check if two trees are identical
 8. Mirror a binary tree
 9. Diameter of binary tree
-10. Count nodes in complete binary tree
-11. Subtree of Another Tree
+10. Subtree of Another Tree

 **Medium**